alexpeattie/letsencrypt-fromscratch/README.md

 })
 ```

 The ACME spec is designed to be flexible enough to authorize more than just domain names in the future - which is why we have to explicitly state we're authorizing a domain name with `type: 'dns'`.
 We could authorize the root domain with `value: 'alexpeattie.com'`.
+We can also provide a Punycode encoded IDN, see [Appendix 6](#appendix-6-idn-support).

 <br>